hci-lab-um/heuristics-for-test-tool-design/H05-personal-learning-goal-mastery-or-task-based.md

 <a name="TopofPage"></a>
-# H5 What learning perspectives and goals do those people bring?
+# H5 Is this person's learning goal "tool mastery" or "task completion"?
+(What learning perspectives and goals do those people bring?)
 [◄ Go back](README.md)

 Theme: WHO?

-Heuristic Question: What learning perspectives or goals do those people bring?
+Heuristic Question: Is this person's learning goal "tool mastery" or "task completion"?
+(What learning perspectives and goals do those people bring?)

+Note 1 November 2024: a suggestion that this heuristic is really about learning to gain mastery versus learning to achieve the next task.
+This has impact on long and short term goals, on investment versus cost viewpoints and relates to different people having different goals.

 ## Explanation and subquestions
 Depending on the person and the organizational goals people may want to only learn enough to enable them to complete a specific task, or they may want to learn enough to enable expertise/mastery of a role/activity.
 This may be affected both by personal choice and by organizational pressure.